marcelpatrick/3rdPersonShooter/README.md

         Tank->HandleDestruction();

-        // Check if player controller is valid
-            // access the private function through a public getter function
-            // check if out var that stores the player controller is valid if (ToonTanksPlayerController)
+        // Check if player controller is valid if (ToonTanksPlayerController)
         {
             // disable input, disable mouse cursor
-                // include our creted class ToonTanksPlayerController, declare it and access its method SetPlayerEnabled state passing false as a boolean
             ToonTanksPlayerController->SetPlayerEnabledState(false);
         }
         // false for not winning the game